Image of guy doing the incline dumbbell bench press

 Wanna do incline dumbbell bench presses like a pro?
 Don’t worry, it’s hardly rocket science!
 Here’s how you do it, step by step:

 1. Setup stage: Adjust the bench inclination up to 45 degrees (and no less than 30 degrees) and pick the dumbbells.
-There are exercises you can try to decide on the perfect dumbbell weight for you.

 Things to Keep in Mind